 GM raises output of self-driving Bolts, boosts test fleet

-In this Thursday, Dec.
-15, 2016, file photo, General Motors Chairman and CEO Mary Barra speaks next to a autonomous Chevrolet Bolt electric car, in Detroit.
-General Motors says it has built 130 self-driving Chevrolet Bolt electric cars at a factory in suburban Detroit.
+General Motors Co. says it has built 130 self-driving Chevrolet Bolt electric cars at a factory in suburban Detroit, making it among the first automakers to mass produce self-driving vehicles.

 Comments